🎯 UPDATED 2026 | MNC Interview Experience

 Difference between Residual & Partial payment?

-Medium 📁 Customer Transactions
+Medium πŸ“ Customer Transactions

 Detailed Answer

-Scroll to read the complete answer
+Scroll to read complete explanation

 Residual: